keygen-sh/example-validation-caching/README.md

 This is an example of caching validation responses locally.
-This particular command line script caches successful validation responses, along with its cryptographic signature, to the filesystem for 1 day, making sure a license is validated at most once per-day.
+This particular command line script caches successful validation responses, along with its cryptographic signature, to the filesystem for 1 day, making sure a license is validated at most once per-day, and allowing temporary offline license validation.
 Storing the cryptographic signature helps prevent the cached data from being tampered with.

 Feel free to cache to another form of local storage, e.g. registry, etc.